 ENGL 250.
 WORLD DRAMA.
 An introduction to the great playwrights and representative plays of world drama from the Greeks to the present.
 Students study elements of plot, characterization, and idea in each of the plays studied.
 The course also focuses on the theatrical and historical context of each play and playwright.
-Fall semester only, three hours.

 ENGL 252.
 MODERN DRAMA.
 A study of major plays and playwrights of the late nineteenth and twentieth centuries, including Ibsen, Chekhov, Shaw, O'Neill, Beckett, Stoppard, and recent American and British playwrights.
-Offered alternate spring semesters, three hours.